 At school, we have extensive security measures in place in school, which are monitored both internally and externally, to help safeguard pupils from potential dangers or unsuitable material.
 These operate like a shield, blocking access to unsuitable websites, images and text materials.

-Our pupils are also taught about online safety with the emphasis on conduct, content and contact.
+Our pupils are also taught about online safety with the emphasis on conduct, content, commerce and contact.
 Our Online Safety Team work with each other to present information on these areas and discuss current trends and issues with the Online Safety Leader each week.